 When you can get your kids to eat more veg without the teatime tantrums, you know you’ve found a recipe worth holding on to.
 Bursting with deliciously rich flavours and packed with hidden veggies, this 30-minute pasta dish is guaranteed to be a hit with the whole family.
 Once you’ve served the kids, turn up the heat by making this dish into an arrabbiata by adding crushed chilli flakes.
 Buon appetito!

-Preheat your oven to 200°C and bring a large saucepan of water to the boil with 0.5 tsp of salt.
-Halve the pepper, remove the core and seeds, thinly slice.
+Preheat your oven to 180°C and bring a large saucepan of water to the boil with 1/2 tsp of salt.
+Halve the tomatoes.
 Place on a baking tray, drizzle with oil and season with salt and pepper.
-Toss, spread out in a single layer, roast on the top shelf of your oven until soft and charred, 15 mins.
+Toss, spread out in a single layer, roast on the top shelf of your oven until soft, 15 mins.
 We will add it to the sauce later.
 Meanwhile, halve, peel and thinly slice the shallot.

 Heat a splash of oil in a frying pan on medium-high heat.
 Fry the bacon lardons until crispy, 3-4 mins.
-IMPORTANT: Cook the bacon lardons throughout.
 Stir in the shallot and cook until soft, 3-4 mins, stirring regularly.
 Add the chopped tomatoes, smoked paprika and stock powder.
 Stir to dissolve, lower the heat and simmer gently until the sauce is nice and thick, 10-12 mins.
 TIP: Add a splash of water if the sauce looks a little dry.
-Add the roasted pepper to the sauce once it's ready.
+Add the roasted tomatoes to the sauce once it's ready.

 Meanwhile, add the penne to your pan of boiling water and cook until tender, 12 mins.